matthh9797/matthew-henderson-website/content/posts/data-science/gcp-batch-ingestion/1-local-development/index.md

 tags: ["GCP","Python"]
 categories: ["Easy"]
 summary: >
   An introduction to locally developing code for a batch ingestion process using python and the GCP API.
-In this article, I introduce the reason for this series of articles and the code.
+Introducing the motivation behind this series of articles and the code concepts.
 ---
 ## Tackling Automatic Batch Data Ingestion with GCP